 Every night students have one hour of personal time This time may be spent journaling, writing letters to family, working on academic projects, or completing wilderness therapy assignments.

 Hands-on classes are conducted, in which teens discuss the flora and fauna surrounding them.
 We also discuss the value of respectful coexistence with our environment.

-Two days a week are designated as “therapy days.”
-Students do not hike — they participate in many of the above-listed activities, meet with their therapist for an individual therapy session, and participate in group therapy sessions.
+Two days a week are designated as therapy days with their Primary Therapist.
+Students do not hike — they participate in many of the above-listed activities, meet with their therapist for an individual therapy session, and participate in group therapy sessions led by the primary therapist.
 This ongoing emotional support provides help for troubled teens in a challenging, yet nurturing, environment.

 Teens in our program sleep in tents every night with the mountains as their backyard.
 Troubled teens develop close bonds with their peers and staff through campfire meetings under the stars, invigorating hikes across breath-taking landscapes, a hands-on outdoor classroom, and a series of group challenges.